-- Review with fresh eyes, toss the clutter
+- Review with fresh eye balls over good kwoffee, toss clutter

-- Collaborate with pros who really care about their work
+- Collaborate with pros who really care about their work.
+Like, really

 - Do take it personally when folks *love* your spot